-Acidic condition of the saliva can also lead to tooth decay.
+Acidic conditions of the saliva can also lead to tooth decay.
 Increased acidity of saliva causes calcium to become more soluble.
 This dissolved calcium gets washed away and is lost through the urine.

-‘Bottle Syndrome’, a term for baby bottle causing tooth decay, often results when teeth are incessantly exposed to sugary fluids, honey coating of the pacifier that most parent use to keep their child quite when they are busy with something else.
+‘Bottle Syndrome’, a term for baby bottle causing tooth decay, often results when teeth are incessantly exposed to sugary fluids, honey coating of the pacifier that most parents use to keep their child quiet when they are busy with something else.

 Bacteria built up in the mouth; secrete acid, which eats through the tooth enamel.
 Primary teeth of a child are extremely vulnerable to this acid than are permanent teeth, as have thinner enamel to defend this acid.

-Common types of dental problem occurring in a person are
+Common types of a dental problem occurring in a person are

 1. Tooth Erosion caused due to loss of tooth structure due to acid attacking the enamel.

-2. Bad Breath or halitosis is an unpleasant odor emitting out of mouth.
-The various causes leading to bad breath arise due to infection of mouth, tongue, gum, nose, tonsils, esophagus and stomach.
+2. Bad Breath or halitosis is an unpleasant odor emitting out of the mouth.
+The various causes leading to bad breath arise due to infection of mouth, tongue, gum, nose, tonsils, esophagus, and stomach.
 Personal hygiene and proper food and oral habits can help one

 3. Abscessed Tooth is an infection.
 An abscess can include pus and swelling or tenderness of the soft gum tissues surrounding the tooth